 - Recommend that your student make an appointment at the Student Health Center within 1-2 days of feeling sick.

-- Encourage your student to contact health center administration before calling home, if s/he is not satisfied with their service.
+- Encourage your student to contact the SHC administration before calling home if the service wasn't satisfactory.
 We always take student concerns seriously!

 - Develop skills to understand and participate in decisions concerning personal health and the care needed or received.

-- Acquire knowledge of accessing medical services, the cost of medical care, and the necessity for medical insurance.
+- Acquire knowledge about accessing medical services, the cost of medical care, and the necessity for medical insurance.